Have you created your digital strategy space in this (newly created) digital world yet?

 - Is your business creating compelling content marketing strategies to help your social media/SEO campaigns?

 - What are your best marketing channels/campaigns to include in an overall strategy?

 How to listen and monitor your social media?

-If this ins’t enough or you aren’t sure what they’re looking for, then you can ask them directly or run through your industry blog’s comments to pick ideas (my favorite).
+If this ins’t enough or you aren’t sure what they’re looking for, then ask them directly or run through your industry blog’s comments to pick some ideas (one of my favorite).